fortinetdev/terraform-provider-fortios/website/docs/r/fortios_webfilter_profile.html.markdown

 * `exempt_quota` - Do not stop quota for these categories.
 * `ovrd` - Allow web filter profile overrides.
 * `filters` - FortiGuard filters.
 The structure of `filters` block is documented below.
+* `risk` - FortiGuard risk level settings.
+The structure of `risk` block is documented below.
 * `quota` - FortiGuard traffic quota settings.
 The structure of `quota` block is documented below.
 * `max_quota_timeout` - Maximum FortiGuard quota used by single page view in seconds (excludes streams).
 * `rate_image_urls` - Enable/disable rating images by URL.
 Valid values: `disable`, `enable`.